tcalmant/ipopo/README.rst

 Note on this version
 ====================

-This is the 1.x branch of iPOPO, which is intended to work with both Python 2.7 and 3.x.
+This is the 3.x branch of iPOPO, which is intended to work with Python 3.12+.

-If you are working with Python 3.7+ and ``asyncio``, you should look at the 2.x branch.
+If you are working with Python between 2.7 and 3.7, you must instead use the 1.x branch of iPOPO.

+Version 2.x was a trial to implement iPOPO with ``asyncio`` for Python 3.7, but has been stalled due to various issues and lack of contributions.

 Usage survey
 ============